Bicharpoti tomar bichar korbe jara

 Toroni tomar jeno bendho na

-O traveller of the light path
+O’ traveller of light

 Don’t anchor your boat of hope

-On this sand shore.
+On this slippery shore.

 For more information and recordings of Salil Chowdhury’s brilliant compositions, visit The World of Salil Chowdhury.